Living in the Past (album): Charts

 The album peaked at No. 3 on the Billboard 200 charts and went gold not long after its release.
 The title track from the album became Tull's first top-40 hit in the United States, reaching No. 11, a full three years after it performed well in Britain.
 In UK, the album reached No. 13.
 In Norwegian charts, the album hit No. 5.

 Differences in US version

 The US vinyl version has "Alive and Well and Living In" and "Hymn 43" in place of "Inside" and "Locomotive Breath".
+This was the first release of "Alive and Well and Living In" in the US, as it had not been included on the US release of Benefit.